The short but adventurous Notch Trail at Badlands National Park is the best hike in the region.

 The bottom section is easy because it tightly hugs the stone, but the higher up you climb, the more bouncy and springy each step becomes.

 The wooden steps have a slightly awkward distance between each pole.
 They are far enough apart for a longer stride at a good momentum to take one step at a time all the way up.

 However, for those less confident about the ladder, take each step as slowly as you need and put both feet on every pole before moving on.

-Heed the advice and scramble over the right hand side rock to the next pole.
-That’s all the technical or challenging parts done and the trail opens up on top of the Badlands Wall.
+Make sure you heed the advice and scramble over the right hand side rock to the next pole.
+This is the only technical or challenging part of the hike now complete so give yourself a pat on the back.

+Once you reach this point along the hike, the trail opens up on top of the Badlands Wall.
 Continue straight ahead and turn right when the rocks open up.